theneva/dissertation/src/12factor.md

 - enable continuous delivery by separating development and production; and
 - allow scaling the service without significant changes.

 The guidelines are all attempts at establishing _best practices_, and are independent of programming language and execution environments.
-I will use these as a basis for comparing the interview data to that of the literature review.
+These will be used as a basis for comparing the interview data to that of the literature review.

 The first factor, __Codebase__^[http://12factor.net/codebase], states that any one service should be container in exactly one codebase, tracked with revision control.
 This one codebase should be deployed

-Of particular interest are
+Of particular interest are … TODO

 ## 12factor and the reference apps